88lex/foldercopy/README.md

 ### Foldercopy - quick copy utility for Google Team/Shared Drives with string matches, using rclone (or lclone or gclone)

-ADDED: Copy shortcuts for folders with `./foldercopy --shcut` or `./shcut`
+  - `foldercopy` copies folders matching any `filter`

+  - foldercopy also copies shortcuts for folders using `./shcut set_name filter`

 NOTE: `foldercopy` requires a local list of folders.
 Create a set in `/sets/` and run `./folderlist set_name` to generate / update your list(s).

-  - `folderlist` generates a static list of folders in selected directories. folderlist must be run at least once before foldercopy.
-The file is stored locally and can be updated as often as needed.
+The file is stored in `/src_folders` and can be updated as often as needed.
-  - `foldercopy` copies folders matching any `filter`.
-Copied to a destination folder from a set file.

 Syntax:
   - `./folderlist tv` generates a file listing all folders in the source remotes in the set file `tv`.
 Subsequent searches are instant and copying can begin without re-scanning the remote.